Skip to main content

 Adams Homestead and Nature Preserve recently updated their playground to make it safer, more fun, and more reflective of their dedication to conservation.
 The resulting playground is adorable and definitely a kid favorite.

-There is also an outdoor archery range, available by reservation and occasionally home to archery instruction programs!
+There is also an outdoor archery range, available by reservation and occasionally home to archery instruction programs including ones for families and kids

 Sonny's Acres

 Sonny's Acres is a working farm, allowing community members of all ages to learn about animals in a hands-on environment!
-Some of the animals at Sonny's Acres include the namesake donkey, plus a sheep, duck, and more!
+Some of the animals at Sonny's Acres include the namesake donkey, ducks, geese, turkeys, and more!

 Events at Adams Homestead and Nature Preserve